Reviewable/Reviewable/docs/reviews.md

 Click the bunny shortcut menu icon to drop down a panel in which you can jump to a file or quickly edit the top-level draft.
 (Again, this menu icon only appears after you've scrolled down the page a bit.)

-We'll now look at the functionality of the different features moving along the left side of the toolbar.
+We'll now look at the functionality of the different features moving from left to right along the toolbar.

 ### Checks